Kyocius/RoxyShortcuts/README.md

 # Roxy Shortcuts

-Roxy helps you to create App shortcuts on Windows 11 Start menu more comfortablely.
+Roxy helps you to create shortcuts of executable(.exe) files on Windows 11 Start menu more comfortably.
 No need to add shortcuts one by one torturously!

 *Roxy* is named after the Japanese light novel [*Mushoku Tensei*](https://en.wikipedia.org/wiki/Mushoku_Tensei)